PwLDev/node-spdl/README.md

 | acc-high      | 256kbps | AAC    | ✅      |

 > The default extension format for Vorbis is **.ogg**, and for AAC is **.m4a**.
 However this package can auto convert these extensions to **.mp3** using **FFmpeg**.

-## Disclaimer

-This package shouldn't take down your account at first use, however if you would like to feel safer, you can set `discrete: true` inside the default `spdl()` method to limit the download speed to a slower, less-suspicious speed that matches the natural playback speed of the Web Player.

-This package does not save any username or password provided and neither sends them to third party services.
-The credentials provided will only interact with the Spotify API.

 ## Credits
 - Package written by Sir [PwL](https://github.com/PwLDev).